Proofofhome/proofofhome.github.io/index.md

 # ProofOfHome

-Building sovereign technology one home at a time.
+Building capable homes in a digital world.

 ## Genesis: Why This Project Exists